SamMatthews96/improved-job-filter/README.md

   * Consider how to make as user friendly as possible.
 I built this by finding the CSS selectors of the search container, job title and company name, but that isn't user friendly.
   * At its core, the app needs to know the selector for the search container, and then any fields contained within each search item.
 *	Create filter profiles: Currently the filter is universal, and a user might want different filters on different websites.
-* Remove the global state as it seems unnecessary.
 * What if it could automatically cycle through jobs, going to the next page upon reaching the end.
 For each job, pull information from the job description, and use AI to give jobs a score based on the user's qualifications and goals
   * Certainly a widening of the scope, so not yet.
 *	If a job container contains elements that are not jobs, ignore